KarthikSaladi047/maven-pipekine/README.md

 ## Local Machine Setup

-  In this Project , I am using a Ubuntu:20.04 as my local machine.
+  In this Project , I am using a **Ubuntu v20.04** as my local machine.
 We need to install Git, Docker and Docker-Compose before proceeding to next steps.

   - Install git
     ```